icerpc/icerpc-docs/content/icerpc/slic-transport/connection-idle-timeout.md

 doesn't write anything to this connection.

 Slic keeps connections alive by sending [Ping] frames.
 A Slic client connection sends `Ping` frames to the server; a Slic server connection never sends `Ping` frames to the client.

-A Slic client connection sends a `Ping` frame (idle timeout / 2) after connection establishment and (idle timeout / 2) after any write to that connection.
-The sending of a `Ping` frame is itself a write that schedules the sending of a new `Ping` frame; this next `Ping` is deferred when the caller (upper protocol) on the client-side performs a write operation on the connection.

 When the server receives a `Ping` frame, it restarts its idle timer and sends back a [Pong] frame.
 The reception of the `Pong` frame in turn restarts the idle timer of the client.

 [connection-parameters]: connection-establishment#connection-establishment-parameters
 [Ping]: protocol-frames#ping-frame